History of Mongolia: Xianbei (147–234)

 The Wuhuan also were prominent in the 2nd century, but they disappeared thereafter; possibly they were absorbed in the Xianbei western expansion.
-The Xianbei and the Wuhuan used mounted archers in warfare, and they had only temporary war leaders instead of hereditary chiefs.
+The Xianbei and the Wuhuan used mounted archers in warfare, and they had temporary war leaders instead of hereditary chiefs.
 Agriculture, rather than full-scale nomadism, was the basis of their economy.
 In the 6th century, the Wuhuan were driven out of Inner Asia into the Russian steppe.

 Chinese control of parts of Inner Asia did not last beyond the opening years of the 2nd century AD, and, as the Eastern Han dynasty ended early in the 3rd century AD, suzerainty was limited primarily to the Gansu corridor.
 The Xianbei were able to make forays into a China beset with internal unrest and political disintegration.
-By 317 all of China north of the Yangtze River (Chang Jiang) had been overrun by nomadic peoples: the Xianbei from the north; some remnants of the Xiongnu from the northwest; and the Chiang people of Gansu and Tibet (present-day China's Xizang Autonomous Region) from the west and the southwest.
-Chaos prevailed as these groups warred with each other and repulsed the vain efforts of the fragmented Chinese kingdoms south of the Yangtze River to reconquer the region.
+By 317 all of China north of the Yangtze River had been overrun by nomadic peoples: the Xianbei from the north; some remnants of the Xiongnu from the northwest; and the Chiang people of Gansu and Tibet from the west and the southwest.
+Chaos prevailed as these groups warred with each other and repulsed the efforts of the fragmented Chinese kingdoms south of the Yangtze River to reconquer the region.

-Tuoba, a faction of the Xianbei, established the Tuoba Wei empire beyond Mongolia proper in northern China in 386.
+Tuoba, a faction of the Xianbei, established the Tuoba Wei empire in northern China in 386.
 By the end of the 4th century, the region between the Yangtze and the Gobi, including much of modern Xinjiang, was dominated by the Tuoba.
 Emerging as the partially sinicized state of Dai between AD 338 and 376 in the Shanxi area, the Tuoba established control over the region as the Northern Wei (AD 386–533).
-Northern Wei armies drove back the Rouran (also referred to as Ruru or Juan-Juan by Chinese chroniclers), a newly arising nomadic Mongol people in the steppes north of the Altai Mountains, and reconstructed the Great Wall.
+Northern Wei armies drove back the Rouran, a newly arising nomadic Mongol people in the steppes north of the Altai Mountains, and reconstructed the Great Wall.
 During the 4th century also, the Huns left the steppes north of the Aral Sea to invade Europe.
-By the middle of the 5th century, Northern Wei had penetrated into the Tarim Basin in Inner Asia, as had the Chinese in the 2nd century.
+By the middle of the 5th century, Northern Wei had penetrated into the Tarim Basin in Inner Asia, as the Chinese had in the 2nd century.
 As the empire grew, however, Tuoba tribal customs were supplanted by those of the Chinese, an evolution not accepted by all Tuoba.
 Tuoba Wei existed until 581.